yehonathank/virtual-lab/nanobody_design/README.md

 ## LLM project design

-Run the `run_nanobody_design.ipynb` notebook to have LLM agents create a nanobody design workflow.
+Run the `run_nanobody_design_1.ipynb` and `run_nanobody_design_2.ipynb` notebooks to have LLM agents create a nanobody design workflow.
 Each meeting with the LLM agents should only take a few minutes.
-The outputs of this notebook are the `nanobody_design/discussions` directory.
-The relevant ESM, AlphaFold-Multimer, and Rosetta scripts have been copied from those discussion to the `nanobody_design/scripts` folder.
+The outputs of these notebooks are in the `nanobody_design/discussions` directory.
+The relevant ESM, AlphaFold-Multimer, and Rosetta scripts have been copied from those discussions to the `nanobody_design/scripts` folder.
 Additionally, the sequences for the relevant nanobodies selected by the LLM agents, along with SARS-CoV-2 spike RBD sequences, are in the `nanobody_design/sequences` directory.

 ## Nanobody design - workflow 1